Women's rights in Saudi Arabia: Representation in government

-In 2019, Princess Reema bint Bandar Al Saud was appointed as the Saudi ambassador to the US, marking the first female envoy in the Kingdom’s history. since then, Saudi Arabia has appointed several women to ambassadorial roles.
+In 2019, Princess Reema bint Bandar Al Saud was appointed as the Saudi ambassador to the US, becoming the first female envoy in the Kingdom's history.
+Since then, Saudi Arabia has appointed several women to ambassadorial roles.
 In October 2020, Amal bint Yahya al‑Moallimi became the second Saudi female ambassador, appointed to Norway and later accredited to Canada.
 This was followed in April 2021 by the appointment of Inas bint Ahmed al‑Shahwan as Ambassador to Sweden and Iceland.

 In January 2023, two more female diplomats were sworn in: Haifa al‑Jadea was appointed as Ambassador and Head of Mission to the European Union and EAEC, while Nisreen bint Hamad al‑Shibel became Ambassador to Finland.
-That same year, Princess Haifa bint Abdulaziz Al‑Mogrin, previously Saudi Arabia’s Permanent Delegate to UNESCO, was appointed Ambassador to Spain.
+That same year, Princess Haifa bint Abdulaziz Al‑Mogrin, previously Saudi Arabia's Permanent Delegate to UNESCO, was appointed Ambassador to Spain.

 Freedom of movement

 In September 2017, after Mohammed bin Salman was named as Crown Prince, a royal decree was issued allowing women to drive, lifting the decades-old ban.
 The next month, women were allowed into sports stadiums.

-2019 saw significant progress on women’s rights in the country, with the removal of some restrictions related to the male guardianship system, granting women over 21 the right to apply for passports, and to travel and work without permission, as well as allowing women over 18 to register births, deaths, marriages, and divorces.
+2019 saw significant progress on women's rights in the country, with the removal of some restrictions related to the male guardianship system, granting women over 21 the right to apply for passports, and to travel and work without permission, as well as allowing women over 18 to register births, deaths, marriages, and divorces.
 As well as ending gender segregation in restaurants, restrictions on some jobs were lifted, such as allowing women to serve in the armed forces.